jacmoe/jacmoes-content/blog/2016/december/ich-bin-ein-ubernaut.md

 I have been a Dreamhost customer for years, on shared hosting, and have been fairly satisfied.

-Six months ago, I decided to move from shared hosting to a Dreamhost VPS, because I wanted to do more, like running Node.js and configure my server.
+A year ago, I decided to move from shared hosting to a Dreamhost VPS, because I wanted to do more, like running Node.js and configure my server.

 The price went from $10 to $15 a month, which I think was quite expensive, considering that Dreamhost VPS does not grant root access, and all in all does not give you a whole lot more than regular shared hosting..

 (clearfix:)

+Due to financial problems, I defaulted my payments and I was 'terminated' and so I have been off-line for nearly 6 months ..

+And I have been on the lookout for an alternative that I can afford, and that gives me the features I need.

-Still, I was unable to find a suitable alternative..
+Not surprisingly, I was unable to find a suitable alternative..

 Until I stumbled upon [Uberspace](https://uberspace.de/)!